IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/slider.md

            github-src="inputs/slider/discrete">
 </code-view>

 If the `Step` property is set to `0`, no stepping is implied and any value in the slider range is allowed.
-In this case, the slider will look continuos even if `DiscreteTrack` is set to `true`.
+In this case, the slider will look continuous even if `DiscreteTrack` is set to `true`.

 ### Tick Marks & Labels

 The slider components could display tick marks and labels.
-The slider components support two type of tick marks: primary and secondary.
+The slider components support two types of tick marks: primary and secondary.
 In order to display the primary tick marks, you should set the `PrimaryTicks` property to a value greater than `1`.
 The number of primary ticks will be evenly distributed on the track.
 In order to display the secondary tick marks, you should set the `SecondaryTicks` property to a value greater than `0`.
 The value of `SecondaryTicks` specifies the number of secondary ticks between every two primary ticks.

 <code-view style="height: 150px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"